AndHell/Andhell.Crypto.Book/Book.md

 It's suggested to use Encrypt-Then-MAC, since a tampered message gets detected before the message needs to be decrypted.
 Algorithms such as HMAC-SHA256 or Poly1305 can be used to generate the MAC.
 Poly1305 is a hash algorithm with a dedicated design to compute MACs.

-### Authenticated Ciphers

-There are cipher operation modes that provides integrity, the NIST standard GCM (Galois/Counter Mode) for example.

-GCM can also be used for **AEAD** (Authenticated Encryption with Additional Data).
-Instead of only validating the plaintext, additional data that are not encrypted can also be validated.
-With this, the integrity of headers, or other meta information, can be ensured as well.

-As of March 2019 AES with GCM is, unfortunately not available in NETstandard.
-But it can be used in the current dotnet core 3 [preview](https://docs.microsoft.com/en-us/dotnet/api/system.security.cryptography.aesgcm?view=netcore-3.0).

 ### Usage in Protocols